Kokeshi: Art and Nature

 • Nature: Cherry blossoms are a central motif in the Japanese worship of nature.

-The chrysanthemum represents longevity, rejuvenation, and nobility in Japan.
+The Chrysanthemum represents longevity, rejuvenation, and nobility in Japan.
 It is also the symbol of autumn, harvest, and goodwill.
-Because of its auspicious meaning, the flower frequently appears on Kokeshi and Kimono, often depicted in great detail and vibrant color on the body of the Kokeshi.
+Because of its auspicious meaning, the flower frequently appears on Kokeshi and Kimono, depicted in great detail and vibrant color on the body of the doll.

 • Longevity: The chrysanthemum symbolizes living a healthier life.
 Longevity is a state of being when a person lives beyond their average life expectancy.